mafintosh/blog/posts/pragmatic-modularity.md

 }
 ```

-In this version the module does not have any peer dependencies except for a http request and response which comes from node core.
+In this version the module does not have any peer dependencies except for an http request and response which comes from node core.
 In general peer dependencies from node core are more acceptable since they change less often (streams being a big exception here!)

 You cannot always avoid peer dependencies but you should try to keep them at an absolut minimum and treat them as very expensive, modularity wise.